Procedures for Publishing

-Public Works and Government Services Canada and Library and Archives Canada are responsible for:
+Public Services and Procurement Canada and Library and Archives Canada are responsible for:

 The Treasury Board of Canada Secretariat is responsible for:

-- 6.10.4 working with Public Works and Government Services Canada and Library and Archives Canada to address any significant or systemic non-compliance issues;
+- 6.10.4working with Public Services and Procurement Canada and Library and Archives Canada to address any significant or systemic non-compliance issues;

 8. Roles and responsibilities